Updated on January 20th, 2023

 In 2010 and 2011, the FCSG dedicated itself to advocating for the implementation of a tiered residential electric rate by Fort Collins Utilities to encourage conservation and discourage waste.
 With support from the NCE3SA, we achieved success in December of 2011 when City Council adopted a three-tiered seasonal residential electric rate, which took effect in February of 2012.
 In the three-year period following implementation of the tiered rate, the average electric energy consumption per residential customer declined by an average of 0.9% per year compared to the three year average before implementation of the tiered rate.

 During the second half of 2012 and throughout 2013, the FCSG, TFC, and a new organization, Citizens for a Healthy Fort Collins, worked to limit the impact of oil and gas extraction, including fracking, on our city.
 We stressed the deleterious effects methane emissions from fracked wells have on the atmosphere and the climate.
 These efforts culminated in the passage of a citizens’ initiative to place a five-year moratorium on fracking within Fort Collins city limits and on city-owned land in November of 2013.
 Unfortunately, that moratorium was struck down by the State Supreme Court in 2016.
-The FCSG has continued to support statewide ballot initiatives to limit oil and gas extraction since then.
+The FCSG has continued to support statewide ballot initiatives, legislation, and rule-makings to limit oil and gas extraction since then.

 In 2012 and 2013, the FCSG also focused on getting a cardboard recycling ordinance approved by City Council.
 At that time, cardboard represented about 10% of the municipal waste stream.
 In landfills, carbon decomposes into methane, which is a powerful greenhouse gas.
 The ordinance, which was approved in March of 2013, prohibits the disposal of cardboard in the landfill, thereby both helping Fort Collins reduce its GHG emissions and achieve the then-current goal of diverting at least 50% of its solid waste away from landfills.
 At the end of 2013, City Council adopted new waste diversion goals of 75% by 2020, 90% by 2025, and 100% by 2030.